MQTT Transport

 DefaultQoS | 1 | Default QoS for subscriptions (0 = at-most-once, 1 = at-least-once, 2 = exactly-once) |

-MaxPayloadBytes | 262144 (256 KB) | Oversize messages dropped, counted on granit.iot.ingestion.signature_rejected |
+MaxPayloadBytes | 262144 (256 KB) | Oversize messages are dropped in the bridge before the pipeline and recorded as granit.iot.mqtt.messages_dispatched with outcome="oversized" |

 KeepAliveSeconds | 60 | Broker keep-alive interval |